Aliases for KCNT2 Gene

 - Sequence Like An Intermediate Conductance Potassium Channel Subunit 3 4

 - Potassium Channel, Subfamily T, Member 2 2 3

 - Potassium Channel Subfamily T Member 2 3 4

 External Ids for KCNT2 Gene

 GeneCards Summary for KCNT2 Gene

-KCNT2 (Potassium Channel, Sodium Activated Subfamily T, Member 2) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated potassium channel activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNU1.
+KCNT2 (Potassium Sodium-Activated Channel Subfamily T Member 2) is a Protein Coding gene.
+Diseases associated with KCNT2 include Developmental And Epileptic Encephalopathy 57 and Seizure Disorder.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and calcium-activated potassium channel activity.
+An important paralog of this gene is KCNT1.